How To Be A Boss In Role-play

 Is Role-play Bedroom Only?

-Role-playing in public could look like you and your partner acting as your “character” out and about whether that be at a bar, in the park, shopping, or in a restaurant.
-It can even be a bit of a warm-up or foreplay to your more private role-playing that will happen later!
-Role-playing outside the bedroom is also a great way to also dip your toes into a little bit of exhibitionism that does not involve sex.
+Role-playing in public could look like you and your partner acting as your chosen characters while out and about, whether it’s at a bar, in the park, during shopping or at a restaurant.
+This form of role-playing can serve as a playful and exciting prelude to more private role-playing sessions later on!
+Public role-play is also a great way to dip your toes into a bit of exhibitionism without explicitly involving sex.

 Share